Click for possible route/stop changes on the day of your tour here.

 Know Before You Go

 There are two entrances to the museum.
 One is located on Constitution Avenue, which is on the north side of the building.
 The other faces the National Mall on the south side.
 On busy days, one security line may be shorter than the other one.
 You will pass through a security checkpoint similar to those at airports before entering the museum.
-While strollers, cameras and bottle water are permitted, the museum asks that you do not bring camera stands, objects that can be used as weapons and aerosol sprays.
+While strollers, cameras, and bottled water are permitted, the museum asks that you do not bring camera stands, objects that can be used as weapons, and aerosol sprays.
 Service animals are allowed.
 Visitors are permitted to take still photographs and videos for noncommercial purposes.

 exhibit of various types of air planes; some of them suspended by ceiling and others sitting on the ground with a glass wall background